Understanding U-40 and U-100 Insulin and Syringes

-Your veterinarian will prescribe either U-100 or U-40 insulin for your pet.
+Your veterinarian will prescribe either U-40 or U-100 insulin for your pet.
 It is critical that you use the corresponding insulin syringe for proper dosing.
-While U-40 is often prescribed for cats and dogs, it’s important to know there are two types of syringes used for insulin injections.
-The U-40 syringe, which will always have a red cap and tends to be smaller in size, and the U-100 syringe, which has an orange cap and is a little larger in size.
+While U-40 is often prescribed for cats and dogs, it’s important to know there are two types of insulin and a proper corresponding syringe must be used for insulin injections.
+A U-40 insulin syringe will have a red needle cap and a U-100 insulin syringe an orange needle cap.

 What does the “U” mean?